Paul1nh0/jsh/README.txt

                         it's an extended version that supports much more features of the js lang syntax .. ))

       * some of my own costum generators, mutators & dictionaries.

+      * an experimental ( and dysfunctional atm javascript pdf fuzzer ) under the /experimental directory ..

       # makes use of the psutil python module ((only on windows)) (that is licensed [not provided here]).